-We spend a lot of time in the city of Lincoln.
+We spend a lot of time in the city of Lincoln in the UK.
 Why?
 Because there is so much to see and do and it is a very nice place to spend some time.
 We moved to Lincolnshire nearly 3 years ago after 14 years in France.
 We had been to Lincoln before we moved but I had forgotten how lovely it really is.
-Today I am bringing you my list of the 12 great family friendly things to do in the city of Lincoln, from someone who knows the city well.
+Today I am bringing you my list of the 12 great family-friendly things to do in the city of Lincoln, from someone who knows the city well.
 I hope it will inspire you to make a trip soon.

 Lincoln is a Cathedral city and the county town of Lincolnshire.
-It is situated in the mid west of the county.
-Lincolnshire is mostly part of the east midlands, plus a small part of it is in the Humber region of Yorkshire.
+It is situated in the midwest of the county.
+Lincolnshire is mostly part of the region of the East midlands.
+North and northeast Lincolnshire are part of the Yorkshire and Humber region.
 It borders many different counties making it an easy place for many to get to.

 Lincoln dates back to Iron age when settlers dwelled down by the Brayford waterfront.
 Back then it was named Lindon and this is where the name Lincoln is thought to have derived from.
 Notably next came the romans and they left their mark in many places, some of which can still be seen today.
 The first cathedral was built back in 1092.
 To find out more about the long history of Lincoln please follow this link.

 Let’s start where Lincoln first started, down by the waterfront.
 Here you will find a couple of the main hotels, plus a large Odeon cinema and a choice of chain restaurants.
 The Odeon has a kids club at the weekend and school holidays where you can go and see a film for just £2.50 each (some films are charged at a little more).